-We have written an e-book on What to Do in Dubrovnik.
+We enjoyed our time so much in Dubrovnik we have written an e-book on What to Do in Dubrovnik.

 Our guide covers what to do, where to go, where to stay and recommendations for restaurants as well as tips and tricks.